standprof/openWeather.api.tests.cypress.cucumber/README.md

 # Prepare
 After you clone the repository, recover the packages needed: `npm install`.

+Also you need to create the file `cypress\fixtures\secrets.json` and add the key `appId`.
+You can get the value for the key after registering for free on the [OpenWeatherMap web site](https://home.openweathermap.org/users/sign_up).

 # Running tests via VS Code
 There are a few ways to run the tests:
 - Run `npx cypress open` to open Cypress.
 In Cypress, click on a feature file to run it.